Corporate Social Responsibility

 Answer:

 Corporate Social Responsibility is a broad term for self-regulating oneself in terms of ethical responsibility and compliance.
 The term can refer to both internal and external activities that an organization can take part in to improve itself as well as the communities and environments in which it works.
 Strategic HR Leaders should take an active role in Corporate Social Responsibility.
-HR can take the lead by linking the identified corporate initiatives and tie them to bonus programs, development plans, retention, not to mention recruiting.
-These identified initiatives can become measurable results for the entire organization.
+There are a number of ways HR can help with this initiative.